Harrypatria/machinelearning_ai_agent/README.md

-# 🚀 AutoML WebApp — Your AI Modelling Sidekick
+# 🚀 AutoML WebApp: Your AI Modelling Sidekick

 **No more endless lines of code.
 No more analysis paralysis.**
 Welcome to **AutoML WebApp** — the one-stop, interactive app that lets you explore, model, and export machine learning solutions in minutes.
 Whether you're a beginner exploring datasets or a pro looking to save time, this tool’s got your back.